-Figure 3.
-Ceramic or 'candle' filters In this process, suspended particles are mechanically filtered from the water.
-Some filters, for example, are impregnated with silver which acts as a disinfectant and kills bacteria, removing the need for boiling the water after filtration.
-Ceramic filters can be manufactured locally, but are also mass-produced.
-They have a long storage life so can be stored in preparation for future emergencies.
-Impurities retained by the surface of the candle need to be brushed off under running water at regular intervals.
-Disinfection Disinfection destroys all harmful organisms present in the water, making it safe to drink Boiling Boiling is a very effective method of disinfecting water, but it is energy consuming.
+Figure 5.3.
+Ceramic or 'candle' filters Impurities retained by the surface of the candle need to be brushed off under running water at regular intervals.
+Disinfection Disinfection destroys all harmful organisms present in the water, making it safe to drink.
+Boiling Boiling is a very effective method of disinfecting water, but it is energy consuming.
 The water should be brought to a 'rolling' boil.
 Apart from the high cost of the energy involved in boiling, the other disadvantage is the change in taste of the water.
 This can be improved by aeration, by vigorously shaking the water in a sealed container after it has cooled.
 Chemical disinfection Many chemicals can disinfect water but the most commonly-used is chlorine.
 With appropriate dosing, chlorine will kill most viruses and bacteria, but some species of protozoa (notably cryptosporidium) are resistant to chlorine.
 There are several different sources of chlorine for home use; in liquid, powder and tablet form.
 They vary in size and strength (i.e. in how much chlorine they contain) so different quantities are required depending on the formulation.
 Always follow the manufacturer's instructions for use.
-To prevent misuse, clear instructions must be given to all users. (see Figure 4 available here.)
+To prevent misuse, clear instructions must be given to all users (see Figure 5.5).
 Chlorine compounds should not be given out to users outside of the container they are supplied in by the manufacturer.
 People cannot tell how much of the product to use or how to use it simply by looking at it!
 Solar disinfection (SODIS) Ultra-violet rays from the sun will destroy harmful organisms present in the water.
-Fill transparent one- or two-litre plastic containers with clear water and expose them to direct sunlight.
+Fill transparent one- or two-litre plastic containers with clear water

+Figure 5.4.
+A simple upward, rapid flow filter and expose them to direct sunlight.
 The length of time needed for inactivation of pathogens will vary depending on the transparency of the container, intensity of sunlight, and clarity of the water.
 In areas near the equator, on a sunny day 24 hours is likely sufficient or 48 hours for a cloudy day.
 Devices are now available which can be attached to the bottles to indicate when sufficient temperatures have been reached for inactivation.
-(See Figure 5.)
+(Figure 5.6), Cool the water and shake vigorously before use.